thybolt/thybolt-chart/README.md

 * `onChange(descriptor)` - returns the updated copy of the descriptor once changes are made in the UI Editor.
 Descriptor object can then be saved to a persistent storage.

 * `data` - Prop to load external data.
 This object will be available inside plot source and can be referred to as data.
 The keys within this object will be listed in settings page for reference.
+*  `noScrollBar` - Do not show scrollbars
+*  `noTable` - Do not show table button
+*  `noButtonControl` - Do not show control buttons.
+Keyboard controls will work however.
+*  `noLegends` - Do not show legends
+*  `initalGraphWindow` - The fraction of chart to be shown when loaded first time

 ## Used By